 You can find the basic implementation version that gets shipped with the compiled code here: PythonExpose.py.

-You can live edit it after the compilation here: ${REPO_ROOT}/dist/cachedResolver/lib/python/PythonExpose.py (or resolvers.zip/CachedResolver/lib/python folder if you are using the pre-compiled releases).
-Since the code just looks for the PythonExpose.py file anywhere in the sys.path you can also move or re-create the file anywhere in the path to override the behaviour.
-The module name can be controlled by the CMakeLists.txt file in the repo root by setting AR_CACHEDRESOLVER_USD_PYTHON_EXPOSE_MODULE_NAME to a different name.
+you can also move or re-create the file anywhere in the path to override the behaviour.
+The module name can be controlled by the CMakeLists.txt

 You'll want to adjust the content, so that identifiers get resolved and cached to what your pipeline needs.